digideskio/support-tools/ftdc/README.md

 ## Full-Time Data Capture ("Flight Data Recorder")

-This document describes some requirements and design options around a full-time data capture facility for mongod.
+This document describes some requirements, a strawman design, and a proof-of-concept implementation for a full-time data capture facility for mongod.
 The goal is to capture time-series data useful for analyzing issues in production after the fact.
-A good analogy is the "flight data recorder" used to capture real-time data on airplanes for later analysis.
+A good analogy is the "flight data recorder" or "black box" used to capture real-time data on airplanes for later analysis.

 * The facility should be on full time, enabled by default.